JaromirProchazka/FipCompiler/README.md

 ## Run Benchmarks

-To run benchmarks, use this default command:
+To build and run benchmarks, use this default command:

 ```sh
 ./generate_fip_tests_data.sh --replace